dvdpwll/GridMapCreator/README.md

   -Independently variable lengths and widths
 -Generate a random map
 ***Taz's Comments**
--when a user is logged in, display username in nav bar somewhere -update footer, make it smaller and lower?
+-update footer, make it smaller and lower?
 (2016 (c) David Powell)--currently looks like David Powell is the user -make gridlines grey
 -make map name editable after creation